nicholasmetherall/depal/doc/usage.md

 ## How To Use DEPAL within Digital Earth Pacific MS Planetary Computer

+### Opening the template.ipynb to begin working in the DEP environment
+1. Login to https://dep-staging.westeurope.cloudapp.azure.com/ with your provisioned access.
+2. Within the depal folder right click on the notebook file 'template.ipynb' and click 'duplicate'
+3. You can Now work within this new .ipynb file.

 ### Initial Setup *(only needs to be done once)*

 1. Login to https://dep-staging.westeurope.cloudapp.azure.com/ with your provisioned access.